Kurt Weill: Kurt Weill Foundation for Music

 Founded by Lotte Lenya in 1962, the non-profit, private foundation is dedicated to promoting understanding of Weill's life and works and preserving the legacies of Weill and Lenya.
 The foundation administers the internationally recognized Lotte Lenya Competition, a grant program, various sponsorships and fellowships, the Weill-Lenya Research Center, and the Kurt Weill Prize, and publishes the Kurt Weill Edition and the Kurt Weill Newsletter.
 Trustees of the New York-based organization have included Harold Prince, Victoria Clark, Jeanine Tesori, Tazewell Thompson, and Teresa Stratas.

 Relatives

 Weill's grandmother was Jeanette Hochstetter of Liedolsheim in Baden-Württemberg.
 Weill was one of four members of the same Hochstetter family to lead distinguished careers in the fields of music and literature.
-His first cousin once removed was Caesar Hochstetter (born January 12, 1863, in Ladenburg, a suburb of Mannheim – his date and place of death are unknown but this was probably during The Holocaust), a composer and arranger who collaborated with Max Reger and who dedicated Aquarelles, Op.
+His first cousin once removed was Caesar Hochstetter, a composer and arranger who collaborated with Max Reger and who dedicated Aquarelles, Op.
 25, to him.

-Caesar's younger brother was Gustav Hochstetter (born May 12, 1873, Mannheim – died 1942, Theresienstadt concentration camp), Professor of Literature at the University of Brussels, writer and poet and friend of Wilhelm Busch.
-His second cousin was the childhood prodigy pianist, Lisy Fischer (born August 22, 1900, Zürich, Switzerland – died June 6, 1999, Newcastle upon Tyne, England).
+Caesar's younger brother was Gustav Hochstetter, professor of literature at the University of Brussels, writer and poet and friend of Wilhelm Busch.
+His second cousin was the childhood prodigy pianist, Lisy Fischer.